braintree/braintree_ios/README.md

 ## Getting Started

-The current version is 4.0.
+The current major version is 4.x.
 If you are upgrading from version 3.x, take a look at our [Braintree iOS 3.x to 4.x Migration Guide](Docs/Braintree-4.0-Migration-Guide.md).

-If you're looking to integrate 4.0 and you need to accept payments with Venmo, please contact [Braintree Support](mailto:support@braintreepayments.com) about joining the beta program for Pay with Venmo.
-Version 3.x of the iOS SDK supports a way to accept payments via Venmo, and support in version 4 is coming soon.
+If you're looking to integrate version 4 and you need to accept payments with Venmo, please contact [Braintree Support](mailto:support@braintreepayments.com) about joining the beta program for Pay with Venmo.
+If you are using Version 3 of the iOS SDK, it fully supports accepting payments via Venmo One Touch.

 We recommend using either [CocoaPods](https://github.com/CocoaPods/CocoaPods) or [Carthage](https://github.com/Carthage/Carthage) to integrate the Braintree SDK with your project.